Brief data for post-6- tension post

 The U shear lag factor U has a minimum value specified by The AISC, which is the ratio of the connected area to the total area; this holds true for open areas.
 The Code has identified the shapes under tension force to open shapes such as W, M, S, HP C, and their related structural shapes and angles.

-What is the minum value for shaer lag factor U?
+What is the minimum U value for shear lag factor?

-Case-1 is the first case for which the U value equals 1; this case includes the connection of two steel shapes that are fully connected together.
-For instance, if we have two W shapes or two channels connected at flanges and webs. or completely welded.
+Case-1 is the first case for which the U value equals 1; this case includes the fully connected connection of two steel shapes.
+For instance, if we have two W shapes or two channels connected at flanges and webs or completely welded.

 This case includes connecting two steel shapes that are not fully connected.
 For instance, two W shapes or two channels connected only at flanges, through webs, or partially welded.